adamatics/adamatics-keycloak/CONTRIBUTING.md

 ## How to contribute

 1. Fork this repository, develop and test your changes
-2. Make sure that your changes do not decreate the test coverage
+2. Make sure that your changes do not decrease the test coverage
 3. Make sure you're commits follow the conventional commits
 4. Submit a pull request